 Just one bite-size prune contains 3 grams of fiber, so don’t be surprised if your doctor or midwife recommends eating dried plums if you need to add more bulk in your prenatal diet.
 Prefer drinking juice?
 Depending on the brand, prune juice offers a still bulky 2.5 grams per 1-cup serving (some of the fiber is lost during the juice filtration process).

-.
+Pumpkin Pie.
 In the mood for soup?
-Try this comforting (and fiber-filled) Pumpkin Stew
+Try this comforting (and fiber-filled)

 A sweet treat that’s actually good for you?
 Juicy blackberries provide 3.8 grams of fiber in every 1/2-cup serving, plus vitamin E, folate, magnesium, potassium, and vitamin C. If you are a mom-to-be with gestational diabetes, berries can be a sweet tooth saver.
 Despite their taste, blackberries (are other berries) are naturally low in sugar and less likely to spike blood glucose levels.
 Try pairing berries with yogurt for added protein.